 89. Stop… coffee time!
-Head to The Velo Project and order a sweet or savoury crepe to go with your caffeine hit.
+Head to The Velo Project in Mooloolaba and order a sweet or savoury crepe to go with your caffeine hit.
 Bring your little ones too so they can enjoy a baby chino and the outdoor play area.

 90. Go on an epic day trip to Fraser Island with a 4WD adventure tour.
 You’ll see exclusive areas of the island, swim in freshwater lakes, and more!